So you’re either fully committed or very curious about giving Japanese Gels a go.

 Where do you start?
 What base coat & top coats will be the most universal to use across the board with clients?
-What if you don’t currently have the budget for it all, I get you.
+What if you don’t currently have the budget for it all?
+I get you.

-So in today’s video, I’m going to try and get you to the basics of basics when it comes to getting started with soft potted gel, like Japanese gel.
+Today, I’m going to try and get you to the basics of basics when it comes to getting started with soft potted gel, like Japanese gel.

-So grab a sip, pen and paper and cozy up with me to Episode #02 of this Japanese Gel Nails Fundamental Series.
+So grab a sip, pen, and paper and cozy up with me to Episode #02 of this Japanese Gel Nails Fundamental Series.

 Let’s do this!

-About 8 years ago I started doing nails as an independent stylist with just one client.
-And, after much trial-and-error, and my fair share of sweat, pain and tears, I achieved booked-solid success before moving on to the next chapter in my life.
+About 8 years ago, I started doing nails as an independent stylist with just one client.
+And, after much trial-and-error, and my fair share of sweat, pain, and tears, I achieved booked-solid success before moving on to the next chapter in my life.

 Now on to today’s topic.

 One of the many winning points of using Japanese Gel systems for your salon services is that they do not require a primer or dehydrator.
 Your dehydration is taken care of when you scrub the natural nails with alcohol, and the bonding agent is found all in your gel base product.